Growing a tree in a terrarium seems like the ultimate horticultural challenge, but it’s possible thanks to the wonders of bonsai.

 Of course, you’re not going to be growing a mighty oak in a glass container any time soon, but with the right species of tree you can easily get started.

 In this article we’re going to cover the best species of bonsai tree for different terrarium environments, how to set them up, and how to care for them.

 This page may contain affiliate links that allow us to make a small commission (at no further cost to yourself). 💚 Thank you for helping to support the tribe!

 Can You Grow a Bonsai Tree In a Terrarium?

-Every tree is unique, and so different bonsai species all have their own environmental wants and needs.
+Every tree is unique, so different bonsai species have different environmental wants and needs.

-As with any terrarium, you’re going to need to recreate those ideal *natural environments as best you can. *Not that perpetually sculpting a tree to keep it small is particularly… natural.
+As with any terrarium, you will need to recreate those ideal natural environments as best you can. *Not that perpetually sculpting a tree to keep it small is particularly… natural.

-Of course, we can mitigate this to some extent (as we would in any tropical terrarium) with good drainage, but we’ll have to accept that some species are probably going to be off limits.
+Of course, we can mitigate this to some extent – as we would in any tropical terrarium – with good drainage, but we’ll have to accept that some species will probably be off-limits.